-Appendix 6: CPEng Competence Performance Indicators
+Appendix 6: Chartered Membership Competence performance indicators

-To meet the minimum standard for CPEng registration, you must demonstrate that you are able to practice competently in your practice area to the standard expected of a reasonable professional engineer.
-The extent to which you are able to perform each of the following numbered elements in your practice area must be taken into account in assessing whether you meet the overall standard.
+To meet the minimum standard for Chartered Membership, you must demonstrate that you are able to practice competently in your practice area to the standard expected of a reasonable professional engineer.
+The extent to which you are able to perform each of the following numbered elements in your practice area must be considered when determining whether you meet the overall standard.
 You'll also need to show you can carry out engineering work at a particular level of complexity (see Appendix 2).